How Many DBAs Can an LLC Have? (What You Need to Know)

 Businessman putting a file inside a folder

-Setting up a DBA for the new business entities is relatively easy whether you have multiple businesses under one LLC or multiple LLCs.
+You can set up a DBA for your business entities relatively easily, whether you run multiple businesses under one LLC or hold multiple LLCs.

 Here are the basic steps: